-Unfortunately, it’s impossible to know exactly how a hermit crab was transported when mitigating PPS.
-You must assume that a new hermie experienced a rough ride and needs to be gently introduced.
+It’s impossible to know how a hermit crab was captured and transported when mitigating PPS.
+Assume that a new hermit crab has had a difficult experience and must be handled sensitively.

 Contributing factors to PPS in hermit crabs usually include:

-A hermit crab could die if the stress has been prolonged or the climatic changes between their original, transitional, and domestic environments are too great.
+A hermit crab could die if the stress is prolonged or the climatic differences between their original, transitional, and domestic environments are too extreme.

 How To Make An ISO Tank

-An isolation tank should have the same things as the main habitat, but the climate should be different.
+An isolation tank should have the same things as the main habitat, but the climate should differ.
 The isolation tank should have the following:

-- Moist, mixed substrate three times deeper than the size of the hermit crab.
+- A moist, mixed substrate 3 times deeper than the size of the hermit crab.

 Set the temperature and humidity to the lower end of its needs before introducing a new hermit crab to the isolation tank.
-That way, the change won’t shock if its previous environment was cold or dry.
+That way, the change won’t cause shock if its environment used to be cold or dry.

-Over 3-4 weeks, gradually raise the temperature and humidity levels in the isolation tank until they match those in the main tank.
-This period of acclimatization should allow your hermit crab to rest and de-stress.
+Over 3-4 weeks, gradually raise the temperature and humidity levels in the isolation tank until they match the main tank.
+This period of acclimatization will allow a hermit crab to rest and de-stress.

-A hermit crab with post-purchase stress may display lethargy, burying behavior, and aggression.
-Also, it may stop eating and show signs of illness.
+A hermit crab with post-purchase stress or post-purchase death syndrome may display lethargy, burying behavior, and hostility.
+Also, it may stop eating food, lose limbs, and show signs of illness.